-The US Army placed an order with General Dynamics for the upgrade of 100 M1A1 MBT to M1A2 SEPv3 in July 2018.
-General Dynamics Land Systems received a $714m delivery order from the US Army to upgrade additional 174 M1A1 MBTs to M1A2 SEPv3 standard in January 2019.
+The US Army placed an order with General Dynamics for the upgrade of 100 M1A1 MBTs to M1A2 SEPv3 in July 2018.
+General Dynamics Land Systems received a $714m delivery order from the US Army to upgrade an additional 174 M1A1 MBTs to M1A2 SEPv3 standard in January 2019.

-The tank integrates joint tactical radio system (JTRS) handheld, man-pack, and small form fit radio to ensure network readiness and interoperation with future brigade combat teams (BCTs).
+The tank integrates joint tactical radio system handheld, man-pack, and small-form fit radio to ensure network readiness and interoperation with future brigade combat teams.

-The MBT measures 9.7m-long, 3.7m-wide and 2.4m-high, and is manned by a crew of four, including a driver, a commander, a loader and a gunner.
+The MBT measures 9.7m-long, 3.7m-wide and 2.4m-high, and is manned by a crew of four, including the driver, commander, loader, and gunner.

-The main gun fitted on the MBT is a M256 120mm smoothbore cannon, which can fire M829A4 advanced kinetic energy and advanced multi-purpose (AMP) rounds to defend armoured vehicles, personnel and low-flying aircraft.
+The main gun fitted on the MBT is an M256 120mm smoothbore cannon, which can fire M829A4 advanced kinetic energy and advanced multi-purpose (AMP) rounds to defend armoured vehicles, personnel and low-flying aircraft.

-The tank features a low-profile (LP) common remotely operated weapon system (CROWS) installed with a 12.7mm machine gun.
+The tank features a low-profile common remotely operated weapon system (Crows) installed with a 12.7mm machine gun.
 A 7.62mm M240 machine gun is also mounted coaxially with the main gun.

 Abrams tank observation and fire control

-The hull and turret integrate a new armour package for superior protection against threats from improvised explosive device (IEDs).
+The hull and turret integrate a new armour package for superior protection against threats from improvised explosive devices (IEDs).
 The tank can be hinged with reactive armour and slat armour.

-The CREW Duke V3 counter remote-controlled IED (RCIED) electronic warfare system protects the crew from road-side bombs and IED attacks.
+The CREW Duke V3 counter remote-controlled IED electronic warfare system protects the crew from roadside bombs and IED attacks.

 Either side of the turret is fitted with M250 six-barrelled smoke grenade dischargers.
 A smokescreen can also be laid by an engine-operated system.

-The generator allows for the turret operation without the power from main engine when the vehicle is in stationary position, resulting in improved fuel efficiency.
+The generator allows for turret operation without power from the main engine when the vehicle is in stationary position, resulting in improved fuel efficiency.